-There are a large number of possible fields in a for a product or item.
-Most of them are optional and not required in most cases.
-A few key fields are important because they are necessary to identify and use the item when importing item sales.
+There are a large number of possible fields to describe an Item.
+Many of them are optional and not required in most cases.
+A few key fields are important because they are necessary to reference an Item in either a Sale or a Purchase.

 - This is mandatory as it identifies the item.
 It can be any string up to 30 characters, not necessarily a number.